Alert Ready: Wireless alerting

-In a 2019 follow-up to his previous criticisms of the system, Gurney noted that several instances of AMBER Alerts issued during the early-morning hours in Ontario had prompted residents to call 9-1-1 to complain.
+In a 2019 follow-up to his previous criticisms of the system, Gurney noted that several instances of Amber alerts issued during the early-morning hours in Ontario had prompted residents to call 9-1-1 to complain.
 He argued that such alerts were only of immediate relevance to recipients that were awake, attentive, and "out-and-about" (who could be targeted via radio and television rather than cell broadcast), but were being given the same intrusive presentation as alerts for imminent threats to public safety that affect a larger population.
 Gurney thus argued that in such a situation, those who were not awake could learn the details of the alert in the morning instead.
-He also acknowledged similar opinions presented by Philip Cross in an editorial for its sister publication, the Financial Post; Cross felt that AMBER Alerts on phones should be optional as in the U.S., comparing the disruption of sleep caused by late-night alerts to health effects associated with daylight saving time, and noting that the public would be "more likely to arrive at better solutions if we can discuss the issue sanely, rather than have all complaints dismissed as callous disregard for children's safety."
-In response to an Ontario AMBER Alert that concluded with the victim found murdered, a Maclean's columnist, Scott Gilmore, pronounced all critics of the system to be "horrible" and expressing entitlement for their refusal to participate in the civic duty of locating a missing child in imminent danger.
+He also acknowledged similar opinions presented by Philip Cross in an editorial for its sister publication, the Financial Post; Cross felt that Amber alerts on phones should be optional as in the U.S., comparing the disruption of sleep caused by late-night alerts to health effects associated with daylight saving time, and noting that the public would be "more likely to arrive at better solutions if we can discuss the issue sanely, rather than have all complaints dismissed as callous disregard for children's safety."
+In response to an Ontario Amber alert that concluded with the victim found murdered, a Maclean's columnist, Scott Gilmore, pronounced all critics of the system to be "horrible" and expressing entitlement for their refusal to participate in the civic duty of locating a missing child in imminent danger.

-In October 2019, a 70-year old resident of Hamilton, Ontario was charged with mischief for disrupting emergency services, after repeatedly calling 9-1-1 to complain about an AMBER Alert broadcast.
+In October 2019, a 70-year old resident of Hamilton, Ontario was charged with mischief for disrupting emergency services, after repeatedly calling 9-1-1 to complain about an Amber alert broadcast.

+On November 26, 2023, a notice of a boil-water advisory for Maple Creek, Saskatchewan was mistakenly issued as a broadcast alert for the entirety of the province.
+The town's economic development officer Gillian LaBoucane stated that the error was caused by a preset in the SaskAlert platform which specified that drinking water-related alerts be issued as a critical, broadcast alert, but that officials were unaware that this would cause the alert to be issued province-wide.
+LaBoucane jokingly told CTV News Regina, "Well it's one way to put us on the map."